vczh-libraries/Document/README.md

     - Hexadecimal floating-point literals
     - Some extensions on over-aligned memory allocation
     - Class template argument deduction (CTAD), introducing constructor deduction guides, eg. allowing `std::pair(5.0, false)` instead of requiring explicit constructor arguments types `std::pair<double, bool>(5.0, false)` or an additional   helper template function std::make_pair(5.0, false).
-    - `__has_include`, allowing the availability of a header to be checked by preprocessor directives
     - Structured binding declarations, allowing `auto [a, b] = getTwoReturnValues();`for   more information.
     - Fold expressions, for variadic templates